geekan/MetaGPT/README.md

 <a href="https://twitter.com/DeepWisdom2019"><img src="https://img.shields.io/twitter/follow/MetaGPT?style=social" alt="Twitter Follow"></a>
 </p>

-1. MetaGPT takes a **single sentence of a boss's requirement** as input and outputs **user stories / competitive analysis / requirements / data structures / APIs / documents, etc.**
+1. MetaGPT takes a **one line requirement** as input and outputs **user stories / competitive analysis / requirements / data structures / APIs / documents, etc.**
 2. Internally, MetaGPT includes **product managers / architects / project managers / engineers.** It provides the entire process of a **software company along with carefully orchestrated SOPs.**
    1. `Code = SOP(Team)` is the core philosophy.
 We materialize SOP and apply it to teams composed of LLMs.